PiyushPawar17/classroom/README.md

 # Classroom
-An eleectron app similar to Google Classroom
+An electron app similar to Google Classroom